 Khao San Road, June 2015.
 Having consumed the aforementioned beer, I browsed a few of the tacky gift shops and did my best to ignore an awful couple from Birmingham as they proceeded to row publicly about whether or not Mr. Birmingham had slept with a Thai hooker the night before.
 At some point I realized I needed a cash top-up, which is certainly no problem on Khao San Road!
 Outnumbered only by rotting bin bags and discarded cigarette butts, the place is positively stuffed with ATMs.

 Khao San Road, June 2015.
 Despite resolving not to make eye contact with anyone, I nevertheless found myself harpooned into several pointless conversations.
 The man pictured here, who referred to himself as Dr. Danger, tried to sell me a packet of used condoms.
 There was also a young South African guy who approached me to ask for a small cash loan.
 You see, he’d had the most unfortunate day.
 Firstly he’d woken up in his Khao San guesthouse to discover that his wallet, passport and backpack were gone.
 Then, having gone to his embassy for help, he discovered that…

-For more info on my time in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Lumpini Park, Songkran, The Ghost Tower, The Golden Mount and The Grand Palace.
+For more info on my time in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Lumpini Park, Songkran, The Ghost Tower, The Golden Mount, The Grand Palace and Wat Pho.